 Store dressing in an airtight container in the fridge for up to 7 days.

 You can also store the salad in a sealed container for 3 days.
 If you're planning for leftovers, don't add mixed greens until right before serving so they don't get soggy.

-A wonderful gluten-free and lo glycemic seed that is a complete protein as it contains all essential amino acids.
-It's high in fiber, magnesium, folate, zinc and iron.
+Quinoa is a wonderful gluten-free and low glycemic seed that is a complete protein, as it contains all essential amino acids.
+It's also high in fiber, magnesium, folate, zinc, and iron.

-Help with oxygen uptake, blood pressure reduction and athletic performance.
-They also have antioxidant and anti-inflammatory properties and are a top heart healthy food.
+Beets help with oxygen uptake, blood pressure reduction, and athletic performance.
+They also have antioxidant and anti-inflammatory properties and are a top heart-healthy food.